What is listeriosis?

 What are the symptoms?

-People at risk, who have symptoms, should speak to their health care provider, especially if they are at increased risk of serious illness.
+People who have symptoms of listeriosis should speak to their health care provider, especially if they are at increased risk of serious illness.

 If you are at risk, how can you protect yourself?

 If you are pregnant, an older adult, or have a weakened immune system you should either avoid or cook the following foods to steaming hot:

-- unpasteurized dairy products (e.g., milk and cheese);
+- Unpasteurized (raw) dairy products (e.g., milk and cheese made from unpasteurized milk)

 You can reduce the risk of listeriosis and other foodborne pathogens by following good food handling practices:

-- bag raw meat, poultry, or fish separately from other food items; and
+- Bag raw meat, poultry, or fish separately from other food items

-Listeria may grow slowly even at refrigeration temperatures, so if you are at risk, you should not keep food in the refrigerator for more than 3 days.
-All leftovers foods should be heated thoroughly to steaming hot before eating.
+Listeria may grow slowly even at refrigeration temperatures, so if you are at risk, you should not keep food in the refrigerator for more than 7 days.
+All leftover foods should be heated thoroughly to steaming hot (74°C) before eating.

 For More Information

-For more information on food safety, see the following HealthLinkBC Files:
+For more information on food safety, see the following HealthLinkBC File:

-For more information about food safety during pregnancy, visit the BC Centre for Disease Control Pregnancy and Food Safety web page at www.bccdc.ca/health-info/food-your-health/food-safety.
+For more information about food safety during pregnancy, visit BC Centre for Disease Control Pregnancy and Food Safety: www.bccdc.ca/health-info/prevention-public-health/food-safety-pregnancy